Ion Vinea: Banishment and arrest

 Instead, ESPLA hired Vinea on its team of translators and philologists.
 He produced Romanian versions of Edgar Allan Poe's romantic stories, especially Berenice, Ligeia, and The Fall of the House of Usher, and was involved in ESPLA's Shakespeare translation project, applying his poetic skill to Henry V, Hamlet, Othello, Macbeth, and The Winter's Tale.
 Elena Oghină regarded his as an extremely consuming, "diabolical", effort, adding: "The notebooks of his Shakespearean translations are a model in meticulousness. [...] he even came up with a code for translating from English, by establishing certain phonetic matches between English and Romanian.
 He was of the opinion that the frequency of vowels and consonants should generally be preserved".
 By 1959, Vinea was simultaneously working on his Poe translations, had rendered all 7,400 lines by Lucretius in dactylic hexameter, and was trying to begin his own historical novel, about Alexander the Great.
 He never finished the latter, and personally destroyed his entire work on Lucretius.
 Additionally, he corrected for print Costin's draft of Les Misérables, and completed other translations from Balzac, Romain Rolland, Washington Irving, and Halldór Laxness.
 Some of these were issued under Dumitriu's signature, which Vinea grudgingly allowed in exchange for money.

 Reputedly, Vinea was being coerced to join the Communist Party and become a Securitate informant, but stood his ground.
-On November 14, 1958, the USR Committee took a vote to expel Vinea, Cioculescu, and Adrian Maniu.
+On November 14, 1958, the USR Committee took a vote to expel Vinea, Șerban Cioculescu, and Adrian Maniu.
 They were only spared following a passionate defense, mounted by poet Mihai Beniuc.
 Vinea and his lover were arrested and held in custody for several months in 1959, his gold coins having resurfaced (although possibly also because of Vinea's contacts with Dumitriu and other "revisionists"); her conversations with Vinea wire-tapped by the Securitate, Stahl herself was imprisoned for several months in 1960.
 In confinement, Vinea was reportedly bastinadoed so that he temporarily lost control of his limbs; Oghină also fell ill.
 They were eventually released following supplications from Nicolae Gh.
 Lupu, the personal physician of communist dictator Gheorghe Gheorghiu-Dej, with additional interventions from Rosetti and, possibly, Arghezi.
 Vinea was allowed to travel within the country by November 1961, when he wrote to his lover, from Constanța.